rapastranac/MPI_Mutex/README.md

 	mpi_mutex.unlock(0);
 ```

-It might be conflicting depending on the server configurations.
+It might be conflicting depending on the ucx server configurations.

 I'd appreciate any comment.